TheSherlockHomie/100DaysOfCode-log/readme.md

 **Today's Progress**:
 - Completed Ch 4 and Ch 5 of Udacity Android dev course!
-- Udacity ANdroid dev course is now 50% complete!
+- Udacity Android dev course is now 50% complete!

 **What I learned:**
 - Activity and fragment lifecycle